Reconstructing Barrow Holographic Dark Energy in $f(Q,T)$ Gravity and Cosmic Constraint: Conclusion

+In this paper, we investigated the evolution of holographic dark energy within the framework of the non-metric modified gravity theory $f(Q,T)$.
+Assuming the universe is governed by Weyl-Cartan geometry rather than Riemannian geometry, we treated dark energy consistently within this background as a driving force for cosmic expansion.
+Our approach is motivated by the search for quantum gravity signatures in the late universe.
+By combining the UV-IR correspondence from the holographic principle with the non-minimal coupling phenomenology inherent in $f(Q,T)$ gravity, we constructed a model that bridges effective field theory bounds with macroscopic cosmic evolution.

+We incorporated the generalized Barrow Holographic Dark Energy (BHDE) model to characterize quantum corrections to the horizon entropy, utilizing the Hubble horizon as the most natural infrared cutoff.
+To obtain analytical insights, we focused on the linear geometric case ($n=1$) and explored three distinct scenarios: the standard Bekenstein-Hawking entropy ($\Delta=0$), maximal deformation ($\Delta=1$), and an intermediate case ($\Delta=0.5$).
+We specifically analyzed the influence of the non-minimal coupling, which enables energy exchange between the fluid and geometry.
+It is worth noting that while our results favor $\Delta=1$, this stands in tension with Big Bang Nucleosynthesis (BBN) constraints ($\Delta \lesssim 1.4 \times 10^{-4}$) reported in other studies \cite{BARROW2021136134}, highlighting a discrepancy that warrants further investigation.

-To validate the model, we performed parameter estimation using recent supernova data, BAO data, and direct measurements of the Hubble parameter.
-By employing the MCMC method, we obtained estimates for the model parameters.
-Our results show that the model can effectively alleviate the Hubble constant tension.
-Specifically, we find that the Hubble constant is $67.4^{+1.9}_{-1.9}\, \text{km/s/Mpc}$, consistent with Planck 2018 ($ H_0 = 67.4 \pm 0.5 \, \text{km/s/Mpc} $) within 1$\sigma$, but a deviation about 1 $\sigma$ of latest constraint result of $\Lambda$CDM $69.48^{+0.94}_{-0.94}\, \text{km/s/Mpc}$ through DESI BAO and Planck measurements \cite{pogosian2024consistencytestcosmologicalmodel}, partially alleviating the Hubble constant crisis.
-We also study the evolution of the universe under this model and observe that the deceleration factor and the effective EOS parameter indicate accelerated expansion, consistent with current observations.
+To validate the model, we performed a parameter estimation using the latest supernova data, BAO data, and direct measurements of the Hubble parameter via the MCMC method.
+Our results indicate that the model can effectively alleviate the Hubble constant tension.
+Specifically, we found a Hubble constant of $H_0 = 67.4^{+1.9}_{-1.9}\, \text{km/s/Mpc}$, which is consistent with Planck 2018 measurements within $1\sigma$, and reduces the tension with local measurements compared to the standard $\Lambda$CDM model.
+We also observed that the deceleration parameter and the effective equation of state confirm an accelerated expansion phase, consistent with current observations.

+Crucially, we validated the physical consistency of our reconstruction approach.
+Although we did not impose a conserved matter density a priori, the reconstructed matter component exhibits a scaling behavior close to $(1+z)^3$ (with a log-log slope of $\approx 2.75$), confirming that the model successfully recovers the standard matter era dynamically while allowing for non-trivial interactions.

-Among the models we considered, we compared AIC and BIC and found that the best result was obtained when $\Delta=1$, which is the maximum deformation of Bekenstein-Hawking entropy and the more stringent ultraviolet cutoff.
-We also compared it with the case of minimal coupled ones ($\alpha=0$), suggesting that geometry-matter interactions enhance compatibility with observations, despite increased complexity.
+Among the models considered, the AIC and BIC analysis suggests that the maximal deformation case ($\Delta=1$) provides the best fit.
+Comparison with the minimally coupled case ($\alpha=0$) further suggests that geometry-matter interactions enhance compatibility with observations, justifying the additional complexity introduced by the $f(Q,T)$ framework.